- This guidance is for England, Scotland and Wales

 If you wish to use someone else's copyright work for business purposes you should seek permission and obtain a licence from the copyright owner.
-Further information on seeking permission can be found on the Copyright Hub (opens in a new window).

-Designs protect the appearance of an article; protecting the unique look of parts or whole articles.
+Designs protect the appearance of an article, protecting the unique look of parts or whole articles.
 Designs can be 2D, such as prints or patterns applied to items, or 3D articles, such as furniture, household items or clothing, or component parts of larger items.

 Designs can also be registered at the IPO for greater protection.
 Design registration is available for both 2D and 3D designs and can last for up to 25 years.
-An initial registration lasts for five years and can be subsequently renewed in multiples of five years for a second, third, fourth and fifth time, giving a maximum of 25 years protection.
+An initial registration lasts for five years and can be subsequently renewed in multiples of five years for a second, third, fourth and fifth time, giving a maximum of 25 years' protection.

 The principle of 'first marketing' applies to applications to register a design.
-This principle has the effect of creating a 12 month 'grace period' for an application.
-A business can choose between applying to register a design prior to going to market or to coincide with a product launch or go to market and register the design at a later date if a product becomes popular.
+This principle has the effect of creating a 12-month 'grace period' for an application.
+A business can choose between applying to register a design prior to going to market or to coincide with a product launch, or go to market and register the design at a later date if a product becomes popular.
 This means a business can market a product and still apply to register the design within the first 12 months after first marketing.
 This 'grace period' allows a business to launch a product and test the market before seeking to make an application to register a design.